EnricoMingo/OpenSoT-superbuild/README.md

 Build and Install instruction (Ubuntu 14.04 LTS & ROS Indigo Igloo):
 --------------------------------------------------------------------
+Before cloning, make sure to have installed ROS Indigo in your machine.

-Clone the reposotory in any folder you want.
+Clone the repository in any folder you want.

 Go in side the scripts folder: